 Your cellphone is your primary connection to family and friends.
-It rarely leaves your side and gives you acces to the voice, txt, and data access that you need to stay up to date with you daily life.
-So keeping your cellphone batteries fresh and fully charged can mean the difference between meeting up with the group at the right time, or getting left behind.
+It rarely leaves your side and gives you access to the voice, txt, and data access that you need to stay up to date with your daily life.
+Keeping your cellphone batteries fresh and fully charged can mean the difference between meeting up with the group at the right time, or getting left behind.
 Here's a simple checklist to help guide you through the process of finding the right battery for your cellphone:

 You may already know that you have an HTC Droid, Blackberry or Motorola RAZR cellphone, but knowing the exact model number will make your search for a battery easier.
-The model number is typically found on the cellphone itself or printed in a label behind the battery, or on the back or bottom of the device.
-Look around to see if you can find a name that sits next to the LG, Samsung, Kyocera, Nokia, or whatever brand your device might be.
+The model number is typically found on the cellphone itself, printed on a label behind the battery, or on the back or bottom of the device.
+Look around to see if you can find a name that sits next to the brand name (LG, Samsung, Kyocera, Nokia, or whatever brand your device might be).

 If the make and model of your cellphone can't be found on the device itself, the battery will often have the information printed on it.

 Most online battery stores like Batteries.com can help you locate a battery by model number, or will provide a replacement cellphone battery or a Factory OEM battery, giving you more options to choose from.
 Searching for a Nokia 8800 on Batteries.com may help you find compatible batteries that are more affordable.

 Many cell phone batteries from major manufacturers use standardized part numbers as well.
 Here are some sample part numbers from the major brands:

 Once you have your cellphone model number or battery number, you're ready to start your search.
 The good news is that batteries.com offers a convenient, hassle-free way to find the exact battery that you need.

 Simply locate our search bar at the top of our site, start typing in the product name or number of the battery you need, and it will return your results.
 It's the fastest, easiest way to find all your battery needs.